isc-projects/kea/doc/sphinx/arm/classify.rst

 dependencies are rejected when the configuration is parsed; an expression can only depend on already-defined classes (including built-in classes) which are evaluated in a previous or the same evaluation phase.
-This does not apply to the KNOWN or UNKNOWN classes.
+This does not apply to the "KNOWN" or "UNKNOWN" classes.

-.. table:: List of Classification Values
+.. table:: List of classification values

    +-----------------------+-------------------------------+-----------------------+
    | Name                  | Example expression            | Example value         |